pydio/pydio-doc-developer-guide/using_pydio_api/1_filesystem_api.md

 - **/workspace_alias/compress/file+**
   Compress one or many files into a Zip archive.
-May be disabled for remote-access workspaces (like FTP).<br>Sdk name: compress()
+May be disabled for remote-access workspaces (like FTP).
   [Details](https://pydio.com/en/docs/references/pydio-api#!/action.powerfs/compress_post_0)

 ## Sharing Features